 King Solomon was a lover of women.
 He had many wives (which was appropriate at the time), which eventually led to his downfall, but the sentiment in this verse is that marriage is a favor from God.
 It can be seen from both directions - a husband is a treasure and gift from God as much as a wife is.

-You knew we had to address sex eventually, right?
+You knew we had to address sexual intimacy eventually, right?
 The Bible says we should not deny our spouses when they come to us in desire, and it goes equally for men and women.
 God gave each of us a normal and natural desire for physical intimacy.
-He intended the married bed to fulfill these needs and strengthen us against temptation in the world.
+He intended the married bed to fulfill these needs in mutual consent and strengthen us against temptation in the world.

 Our culture generally regards love as a feeling, but what if it's not?
 What if love is an action, a daily - even moment to moment - choice made to act like Jesus in every relationship?
 Embrace, encourage, partner, rejoice, comfort, feel, validate.
 It's all part of love from God.
 I find it super easy to love my children in this way, but I find it a lot more difficult to love my husband this way.
 I talk to our therapist about it sometimes.